 - One or more appointments with a doctor or healthcare professional.

 - Possible medications (iron supplement, immunoglobulin, corticosteroids)

-- Sport equipment (firm, hard insoles, soft lining and supportive structure)
+- Additional sports equipment (firmer insoles, softer lining, and supportive structure)

-According to the Journal of Sports Medicine, Arthroscopy, Rehabilitation, Therapy and Technology, firm, hard insoles successfully reduce hemolysis in runners.
-Shock absorbing insoles limit the intensity, amount and size of impact forces caused at foot strike.
-This is in addition the selection of soft running paths and cushioned well supported running shoes.
+According to the Journal of Sports Medicine, Arthroscopy, Rehabilitation, Therapy and Technology, firmer insoles successfully reduce cases of hemolysis in runners.
+Shock absorbing insoles limit the intensity and frequency of impact forces caused by foot strikes.
+Therefore, this simple change in footwear is a highly effective method of preventing runner’s anemia, in addition to the selection of soft running paths and running shoes with extra cushion.